SughoshRao/receipt-generator/README.md

 $ rspec
 ```

-4. Run script with one of the provided input csv files, or use your own
+4. Run script with one of the provided input csv files, or use your own.
+If you're using your own, please ensure the csv follows the same structure as the ones in the inputs folder.
 ```
 $ ruby -r ./bin/receipt_generator.rb -e "ReceiptGenerator.call 'inputs/input4.csv'"
 ```